 It all began with a rag tag group called The Classic Bike Cooperative.

-Nick Woodbury and Jack Manning started the loosely formed club in Jack’s garage after Jack was widowed in 2005.
-Nothing filled the empty time and space better than a winterized garage with lots of bikes (mostly British), good tunes and good friends.
+Jack Manning and the late Nick Woodbury started a loosely formed club in Jack’s garage after Jack was widowed in 2005.
+Nothing filled the empty time and space better than a winterized garage with lots of motorcycles (mostly British), good tunes and good friends.

 Fast forward to 2008…

 Jack’s future fiancée, Subha, having dinner with not one, but two Norton Commandos in the dining room says, “I see you like motorcycles.”

 Little did she know how much.
 After being married that May, Jack’s mom passed and left all of her kids a modest inheritance.
 One bought a car, another bought neon equipment, another farm equipment.
 CBC found itself seed-funded for a buy-out of Franks’ Brit Bike Barn in NH and some working capital.
 So, in November 2008, after the worst economic downturn since the Depression, and in the middle of winter in northern Vermont, The Classic Bike Experience opened for business.